 When was the last time you heard a Muslim woman speak for herself without a filter?
 Shortlisted for Foyles Non-Fiction Book of the Year.
 ‘Engrossing . . . fascinating . . . courageous’ – Observer.
 In 2016, Mariam Khan read that David Cameron had linked the radicalization of Muslim men to the ‘traditional submissiveness’ of Muslim women.
 Mariam […]

 afshan d’souza-lodhi was born in Dubai and forged in Manchester.
 She is a writer of scripts and poetry.
-Her work has been performed and translated into numerous languages across the world. afshan is currently a LabFellow for Global Performance and Politics at Georgetown University and will be taking her one-woman show ‘How To Eat Mangoes’ to Washington DC in May 2022.
+Her work has been performed and translated into numerous languages across the world. afshan was a 2020 LabFellow for Global Performance and Politics at Georgetown University and took her one-woman show ‘How To Eat Mangoes’ to Washington DC in 2022.

 As well as her own writing, afshan is keen to develop other younger and emerging artists and sits on the boards of Manchester Literature Festival and Pie Radio.